Consensys/quorum-cloud/aws/README.md

     aws configure
     ```
     Follow the prompts to provide credentials and preferences for the AWS CLI
-* Create an AWS VPC
+* Create an AWS VPC and Subnets (only required if not having one)
     * Create a VPC with a public and private subnet and corresponding networking as visualised in the above diagram
     * For more help see the [AWS documentation](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html)